Growth Hacking

 Do you want to know what my content marketing process looked like a few years ago before I came across growth hacking?

-To begin with, if I wanted to write a piece of content I would do some research.
-By googling.
-Then I would write that piece of content and would post it on social media.
+To begin with, if I wanted to write a piece of content I would do some research and create a blog post outline.
+Then I would write that blog post, hit Publish, and post it on social media.

 And the truth is that this is what content writing looks like for many marketers.